Scheana Shay Slammed For Sharing Intimate Scene With Mike: ‘That’s Life…Sorry’

 “Ya but right after a happy wedding.
 It kind of spoiled the mood after such a beautiful wedding..,” another viewer chimed in, to which Scheana Shay replied, “That’s life… sorry to upset you lol.”

-Of course, Scheana has signed up for the show and fans expect to see every aspect of her life.
-The two got married on Vanderpump Rules and Shay may feel that she owes her fans the conclusion of her marriage.
+Of course, Scheana has signed up for the show, and fans expect to see every aspect of her life.
+The two got married on Vanderpump Rules, and Shay may feel that she owes her fans the conclusion of her marriage.
 And maybe it was therapeutic in some way to film the scene with Mike for the show, as she wants to close this chapter of her life.
 And now, she can close this chapter with the Vanderpump Rules viewers.

 We like to go on adventures and have fun.
 This is my happy place. ???? @robsvalletta ???????? #itsallhappening